 miniextendr::miniextendr_vendor() # scaffolded packages

-# Manual minimum (what the recipes do under the hood)
+# Manual minimum (what `just update` does under the hood).
+Note the [patch]

-# No checksum strip needed — cargo-revendor handles it during `just vendor`
+# No checksum strip needed — checksum lines are retained.

 # Verify